marble999/freshlygenerated/content/posts/Prune-Pudding.md

 1. 7.
 After a few minutes, lay the apples on the griddle on each side and cook until brown.
 It will look like they are caramelized in color.
 Remove the potatoes and apples from the griddle pan to a plate.

 1. 8.
 In a pot with a saucepan, stir the quinoa mixture to dissolve the seeds and spices.
 Continue to cook over low heat for 2 minutes, stirring frequently.
-Add the apples to the saucepan and pour into a sauté pan or small saucepan over medium heat.
+Add the apples to the saucepan and pour into a sautÃƒÂ© pan or small saucepan over medium heat.
 Allow to heat.

 1. 9.
 Add the pears to the saucepan and cook until they begin to caramelize.
 They will look burnt to the touch.
 Remove the pears from the saucepan and add the quinoa mixture to the apples and pears.